ReznoRMichael/hollow-knight-completion-check/README.md

 * v1.6.1 2022-01-14:

   — **Bug Fixes:**
-  ✅ Fixed True Completion showing a red X instead of green check when at 100.00%.
+  ✅ Fixed True Completion showing a red X instead of a green check when at 100.00% (thanks to Araraura).

 * v1.6.0 2022-01-12: